 Here’s our ultimate guide to the best things to do in Kiama, one of the most beautiful coastal towns in New South Wales.

 If you love hanging out by the ocean, you’ll be in absolute heaven.
-The coastline is jaw-dropping, with a mix of picturesque beaches and rugged, jagged cliffs and headlands.
+The coastline is jaw-dropping, with a mix of picturesque beaches and jagged cliffs and headlands.

 Heading inland you’ll start to find the magnificent forests and native bushland that New South Wales is most famous for.
+With countless outdoor activities and natural attractions, there are many opportunities for adventure.

-Lush hiking trails lead to towering waterfalls, with kangaroos, wombats and ample birdlife waiting around every corner.
+Lush hiking trails lead to towering waterfalls, with kangaroos, wombats, and ample birdlife waiting around every corner.

 The list of what to do in Kiama doesn’t stop with outdoor activities though.
-This region will keep art lovers, food connoisseurs, history buffs and photographers buzzing in delight.
+This region will keep art lovers, food connoisseurs, history buffs, and photographers buzzing in delight.

 We packed our days with plenty to do to help bring you this epic list of the best Kiama activities and attractions.